1jour1vin

 Bettane & Desseauve

-“A brilliant golden-green color; a delicately fruity, mineral, and well-defined nose; a full-bodied, highly aromatic palate dominated by citrus notes; a lively finish; a very refreshing white wine.”
+“A brilliant golden-green color; a delicately fruity, mineral, and quite refined nose; full-bodied and very aromatic on the palate, with a strong predominance of citrus aromas; a lively finish; a very refreshing white wine.”
 (The Bettane & Desseauve Guide to French Wines)

 Buy your Couhins wines at the best price in a private sale!